 This course is a continuation of CIS 244 Internetworking I and introduces advanced router configurations, advanced LAN switching theory and design, VLANs, Novell IPX, and LAN and network segmentation with bridges, router, and switches.
 Additional topics include VLANs, WAN theory and design, WAN technology, PPP, Frame Relay, ISND, and the Spanning Tree protocol.
 Prerequisite: CIS 140.

 This course is an introduction to object-oriented programming (OOP) using Java.
 Object-oriented programming enables the programmer to create flexible, modular programs and reuse code.
 Students learn what classes and objects are and how they interrelate to each other by writing programs in Java.
 The following topics will be covered: classes, objects, fundamental data types, control structures, repetition, operators, methods, strings, and arrays.
 Prerequisite: CIS 109 or comparable programming/course experience.
 Fall.

 CIS 292.
 Java II.
 3 Credits.

-This course is a continuation of CIS 290 Java I. Students will write advanced Java applets and Windows applications using the graphic user interface (GUI) packages.
+This course is a continuation of CIS 290 Java I. Students will write and present solutions to advanced Java applets and Windows applications using the graphic user interface (GUI) packages.
 Topics include inheritance, abstract classes, interfaces, packages, graphics, exceptions, files.
-Prerequisite: CIS 290 or comparable programming/course experience.
+A research paper is required to explore contemporary issues in software development of information systems.
+This course serves as a capstone course for CIT majors and as a CIS elective for CIS majors.
+Prerequisite: CIS 290, ENG 102.
 Spring.